moj-analytical-services/rpackage_training/README.md

 ### The structure of a test

 The {testthat} tests contain two elements, the name of the test and one or more expectations.
-A test will fail if at least one expectation is not met or when running the test results in an unexpected error.
+A test will fail if at least one expectation is not met or if there is an unexpected error.

-The name of the test is important for identifying which test failed (when it fails) so should contain information about what you are testing i.e. the function name and what specific behavior you are testing.
+You can have multiple tests for a single function so the name of the test is important for identifying which test failed (when it fails).
+The test name should therefore contain information about what you are testing i.e. the function name and what specific behavior you are testing.
 Each test should always have a unique name within a package to avoid wasting time debugging the wrong test!
-You can have multiple tests for a single function.

 [Expectations](https://testthat.r-lib.org/reference/index.html#expectations) are a series of functions that check for the presence or absence of specific values or properties in function